MF Grimm: Early life

-Percy Carey grew up in the Upper West Side section of Manhattan.
+Percy Carey grew up on the Upper West Side of Manhattan.
 His neighbor, Morgan Freeman, helped arrange for him to be cast as a child actor on Sesame Street, he first appeared in Season 7, Episode 0806.
 He appeared on the show from age 5 to around age 9.
 "One episode, I lost my tooth, and me and Big Bird had to go through Sesame Street and try to find it," Carey remembers.
 The idea for that episode came about after Carey told Jim Henson about a dream he'd had the night before.

 During his teenage years Grimm became involved with the hip hop community and decided that he wanted to be an MC at the age of 14.
 His mother supported this dream and bought him turntables and a microphone.
 Carey was expelled from Park West High School in Hell's Kitchen after beating up a dean over owed drug money.